AgathiyanChe/Basics-BigData/Basic_command_lines_BigData.md

 CREATE TABLE exampleTable (colname DATATYPE, ...)
 ROW FORMAT DELIMITED FIELDS TERMINATED BY char
 ```
+ > A table is simply an HDFS directory containing one or more files. its path is: `/user/hive/warehouse/exampleTable`

 :heavy_exclamation_mark: To show more *Data Definition Language* an example will be used for that:

 ```sql